RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/2-Designer/2-Pages/4-Layouts/list-of-available-layouts/list-of-available-layouts.md

 4. Toggle whether the Embedded File Bar should be visible on the page or not.
     ![Embedded files toggled on](<Embedded files toggled on.png>)
     ![Embedded files toggled off](<Embedded files toggled off.png>)
-5. Remove a Tab from the Tab Strip (by pressing the bin icon in the far right of the subject Tab row) &lt;&lt;
+5. Remove a Tab from the Tab Strip (by pressing the bin icon in the far right of the subject Tab row) <<
 6. Select a Tab by clicking on the Tab row.
 A tick mark indicates that the subject Tab is selected
     ![Filling in the details of the chosen tab](<Filling in the details of a chose tab.png>)
 7. As you select a Tab, the Tab particulars open.
 Here you can :